OWASP/owasp-istg/src/03_test_cases/firmware/README.md

-## Configuration and Patch Management (IOT-FW-CONF)
+## Configuration and Patch Management (ISTG-FW-CONF)

 Since IoT devices can have a long lifespan, it is important to make sure that the software, running on the device, is regularly updated in order to apply the latest security patches.
-The update process of the firmware itself will be covered by [IOT-FW[UPDT]](../firmware/firmware_update_mechanism.md).
+The update process of the firmware itself will be covered by [ISTG-FW[UPDT]](../firmware/firmware_update_mechanism.md).
 However, it must also be verified that software packages, which are included in the firmware, are up-to-date as well.

-### Usage of Outdated Software (IOT-FW-CONF-001)
+### Usage of Outdated Software (ISTG-FW-CONF-001)

 **Required Access Levels**